-Applicants must be currently enrolled full-time in a Department of Psychology at the graduate level.
-Applications from students in allied disciplines, such as social work and sociology, cannot be considered at this time.
+Applicants must be currently enrolled full-time in a psychology or therapy/counseling graduate program.
+Applications from students in allied disciplines, such as gender studies, social work and sociology, cannot be considered at this time.

 A complete application consists of electronic versions of the following materials: